-Executive summary
+Executive Summary

-Customer satisfaction is an important outcome of career guidance.
-This paper reports on the findings from a review of the literature relating to customer satisfaction with career guidance services.
-The review initially identified over 15,000 papers for possible inclusion and a systematic process was applied to sift these down to 19 high quality papers that directly address the core issue of customer satisfaction with career guidance.
+Customer satisfaction remains an important outcome of career guidance.
+This paper updates the findings from a 2014/2015 review of the literature relating to customer satisfaction with career guidance services.
+The initial review identified over 15,000 papers for possible inclusion and a systematic process was applied to sift these down to 19 high quality papers that directly address the core issue of customer satisfaction with career guidance.
+This update adds material from a further three sources, most of which reinforce the original findings.

 The review finds that reported levels of satisfaction with career guidance are typically high (ranging between 70-89%.
-However, it also reveals that there are challenges in measuring customer satisfaction in a consistent way and questions around the extent to which customer satisfaction correlates with other desirable outcomes of career guidance, such as career management skills and progression to further learning and work.
+However, it also reveals that there are challenges in measuring customer satisfaction in a consistent way and questions around the extent to which customer